The left turns on Bill Clinton, Biden over behavior toward women

 A spokesperson for Bill Clinton did not immediately respond to Fox News’ request for comment.
 He had denied Broaddrick's allegations through a lawyer in the '90s.

 Then there's Biden.
-While the former vice president does not face the kind of allegations against Bill Clinton, he's faced criticism over photos showing him with his hands on women -- including an infamous picture holding the shoulders of former Defense Secretary Ash Carter’s wife, with his face close to her ear and hair.
+While the former vice president does not face the kind of allegations against Bill Clinton, he's faced criticism over photos showing him with his hands on women -- including an infamous picture of him holding the shoulders of former Defense Secretary Ash Carter’s wife, with his face close to her ear and hair.

 This month, Biden said he would not rule out a presidential run in 2020.
 But now, some liberals are questioning whether Biden would be fit to be a 2020 presidential candidate in “these times.”